DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/designopt/2017-09-07-application-polebalancing.md

 * What do you think is a good objective function to use for the training?

-* How should the network architecture look like?
+* How will you formulate the problem if the dynamics of the rocket is known?